rkarhila-amd/mila_rocm_docker/README.md

 # Run tests in prebuilt container: #

+Clone this reposority with submodules:

+`git clone --recurse-submodules git@github.com:rkarhila-amd/mila_rocm_docker.git`

+A branch of milabench called pytorch2.5 is included as a submodule, and you'll need to make sure that milabench code really is at that branch.
+(I think I messed up royally setting it up.)
+Because this is still in development, this directory will be mounted inside the running container.

-put your huggingface token in the marked place in the run script `scripts/run_in_rocm_container.sh`
+Then put your huggingface token in the marked place in the run script `scripts/run_in_rocm_container.sh`

 Check the mounts in the `milabench_container_wrapper.sh` and edit to your liking -- Otherwise the script will mount `./results` directory into the container.
 The virtual envs stay in the container, but data and model cache